makrai/notes/acheampong21-Transformer-emotion-models.md

   * DistilBERT pre-trained models were necessary proposals for mitigating
 * International Survey on Emotion Antecedents and Reactions (ISEAR) dataset

-# II related works
+# II Related works

-# III the emotion detection pipeline and the model implementation
+# III The emotion detection pipeline and the model implementation

-# IV experiments
+# IV Experiments

-# V results
+# V Results

-# VI conclusion and future works
+# VI Conclusion and future works